 New releases of the document are identified by their release date.
-Each new release of the same version of the SMT-LIB standard contains, by and large, only conservative additions and changes with respect to the standard described in the previous release.
+Each new release of the same version of the SMT-LIB standard contains, by and large, only conservative additions and changes with respect to the standard described in the previous release, as well as improvements to the presentation.
 The only non-conservative changes may be error fixes.